Sahana-selvarathnam/AF-calculation/README.md

 The dataset generated from stargazer should be reframed to the above mentioned input form and named as "STARGAZER"; cyrius should be named as "CYRIUS" and the output from xHLA should be named based on the HLA type in capital letter (Eg: HLA-A; HLA-B; HLA-C; HLA-DQB1; HLA-DPB1; HLA-DRB1)

+The input file and python code should be kept on the same folder before running the script

 Once the dataset is ready the code can be run using the following command: python indigen_af_calculator.py